siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.6.8 - 14 March 2019 =
+* Added a fallback to the default theme icon if a custom icon is missing.
+* Allow main menu hovers when Touch UI Layout is enabled.
+* Added a body class option to disable smooth scroll on mobile.

 = 1.6.7 - 27 February 2019 =
 * Removed Jetpack Responsive Videos support in favour of FitVids.